broadinstitute/dsp-appsec-zap-automation/tmp/REPORTS.md

-Reports go in this directory.
-For now.
+Reports will be output to this directory.